epinio/docs/src/howtos/certificate_issuers.md

 #### Install Epinio

-Use the `--tls-issuer` argument to choose your cluster issuer:
+Use the `tlsIssuer` variable to choose your cluster issuer:

 ```
-epinio install --skip-cert-manager --tls-issuer=private-ca
+helm install \
+  --set skipCertManager=true \
+  --set tlsIssuer=private-ca \
+  epinio-installer epinio/epinio-installer
 ```

 # Use TLS When Pulling From Internal Registry